 Move from public diligence to controlled diligence.

-The public site shows the thesis and proof posture.
+The public site shows the thesis and review posture.
 Deeper diligence should happen through a controlled process with the right legal, financial, and access boundaries.